Disabled Students' Allowances (DSA)

 DSA funding for residential school

-If you're attending a residential school or day school, you should speak to the Disability Support Team.
-You'll find their details in Contacts for disability support.
+If you're attending a residential school or day school, you should contact the Disability Support Team.
 They'll discuss the school activity and the venue and help you identify any necessary adjustments or additional requirements, for example a specific diet, larger font materials or a non-medical helper.

 DSA funds can only support compulsory study-related sessions, not optional or social events, or personal care at residential school.